paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - last iteration is still 30% error for number of flops, which is bad
   - but this is probably because the fhv version only runs 7 times, whereas the manual version runs 10 times.
 That would explain it.
+  - after fixing this problem, error was under 1% about half the time, and the other half of the time it was around 5%
 - update on other discrepancies:
   - did me being on call make a difference?
 YES! flop rate difference went down to about 1%